We continue to closely monitor COVID-19. We are scheduling outside visitation, by appointment. Please call us for more info.

 We are committed to following the U.S. Centers for Disease Control and Prevention (CDC)’s precautions and screening guidelines to care for our residents and visitors.
-We currently do not have any confirmed or suspected cases at our organization.
 We are a part of a multidisciplinary, systemwide task force across Covenant Health-member organizations that is carefully monitoring this situation and developing strategies to be prepared, along with local, state and federal officials.

 What are the symptoms of COVID-19?

-Individuals with COVID-19 may have mild to severe respiratory illness, including symptoms of fever, cough and shortness of breath.
+Individuals with COVID-19 may have mild to severe respiratory illness, including symptoms of fever, cough and shortness of breath, chills, muscle pain, and new loss of taste or smell.
+Other less common symptoms include vomiting and diarrhea.
 Some people, usually the elderly or immunocompromised, may experience more severe complications, such as pneumonia.

 What can I do to prevent the spread of COVID-19?